aztrimble/Kanaloa/README.md

 ### 4.2.
 Creating an Issue
 To create an issue, click on the `Issues` tab or [here](https://github.com/riplaboratory/Kanaloa/issues).
 On this page, click on `New issue`.
 Fill out the fields on the right-hand side.
 Below is a brief description of what should be done.
 You can then click on `Submit new issue` to finish creating it.

-- `Assignees`: Member assigned the issue.
+- `Assignees`: Team Member assigned to and responsible for the issue.
+Typically, there should only be one assignee.
+As often as possible, tasks should be focused enough to be completed by a single individual.
 It can be left blank if it is still unknown and the task is just currently being planned.
-Typically, there should only be one assignee as task should be able to completed individually.
 - `Labels`: There are many pre-made labels.
 Select the one that is appropriate for your issue.
+Pre-made labels should be used if possible.
 New labels can be created by clicking `Edit labels`.
 - `Projects`: Assign the issue to a project board if applicable.
 Projects will be discussed in `Section 6`.

-Assigning this information will be easy to track who is working on the issue, what the issue is, and what the issue is contributing towards.
+Properly assigning this information will simplify tracking who is working on the issue, what the issue is, and what the issue is contributing towards.
 Once an issue is created, a new thread is made that other members can also comment on if help is needed.

 ### 4.3.
 Closing an Issue
 An issue can be closed once the task has been completed.
 You will need to got back to the [issues page](https://github.com/riplaboratory/Kanaloa/issues).
 If there is a lot of issues currently open, click on the `Assignee` field and select your name so that you can filter it to issues assigned to you.
 Click on your issue and for most scenarios, you can click on `Close issue`.